 Siembra Spirits is both kosher-certified and dedicated to sustainable and ethical practices, Gomez adds, and the company’s president, David Suro, is also directly involved with two industry non-profits: the Tequila Interchange Project, where he serves as president, and the Siembra Suro Foundation, which he founded.

 If you’re looking for a solid Añejo for the price of a Reposado or Blanco (and an organic one at that), Tres Agaves is your best bet.
-It’s the product of a fully organic operation—meaning no pesticides or chemicals used in farming or production—and is double-distilled and aged for approximately 18 months in ex-bourbon and Tennessee whiskey barrels.
+It’s the product of a fully organic operation and is double-distilled and aged for approximately 18 months in ex-bourbon and Tennessee whiskey barrels.
 The Tres Agaves Añejo expression is one of vegetal and cooked agave notes with plenty of baking spice and caramel, a palate that is shockingly complex and balanced given the price point.

 "Many purists contend that Blanco is the purest expression of the agave plant, but this Reposado would give them a run for their money, just with slightly darker and deeper flavors than what a Blanco might offer,” says Erik Delanoy, a longtime New York City bartender.
 How does Tequila Partida achieve this?
 The award-winning highland spirit, which took home a 97-point score and a Chairman’s Trophy Award from the 2019 Ultimate Spirits Challenge, is aged for four additional months more than the minimum requirement for the Reposado category, which is two months.